flaneurette/HE-IPv6-Tunnel-Setup-on-a-VPS/README.md

 Edit `tunnel.sh` then `chmod +x tunnel.sh` and run it: `./tunnel.sh`, or follow steps below for manual set-up.

+> NOTE: Tunnel.sh assumes you already have a up and running ip6tables, including default policies such as DROP by default, ALLOW after specific rules.
+If not, set that up first.

 ---

 ## 3. Create HE tunnel interface (if not already created)